openactive/skos-vocabulary-template/README.md

 ## Testing

-Note this template is itself linked to the `skos-vocabulary-editor-staging` instance of the `skos-vocabulary-editor` in Heroku.
+Note this template is itself linked to the `skos-vocabulary-editor-staging` instance of the `skos-vocabulary-editor` in Heroku, which is linked to at `skos-vocabulary-template.openactive.io`.
 Therefore publishing from that staging instance will create a PR in this repository.

 // TODO: Update description in the staging Heroku to read:
 // This is test output from the staging instance of the OpenActive SKOS Vocabulary Editor.